vercel/next.js/docs/basic-features/image-optimization.md

 You cannot use [styled-jsx](/docs/basic-features/built-in-css-support.md#css-in-js) because it's scoped to the current component.

 You cannot use the `style` prop because the `<Image>` component does not pass it through to the underlying `<img>`.

+> An additional `raw` layout mode is provided which removes the wrapper element and allows the `style` prop.
+This mode still requires `height` and `width` and is recommended only for advanced use cases that aren't covered by the primary layout modes.

 **When using `layout='fill'`, the parent element must have `position: relative`**